SPLTAR/SoilNet/README.md

 * Open you new .csv file with Excel, and delete the excess header rows (1, 3, and 4) so that only the variable name is left.
 * Save the file and exit Excel.
 * Open the appropriate R code file in RStudio, making sure that your files are in the same directory.
-* Edit the file in the first line of code:
+* Edit the file name in the first line of code:
         ```
         df1 <- read.csv('TOA5_75527.Cosmos_P13_Station21.csv')
         ```
+* Also edit the file name in the write command near the end of the code:
+        ```
+        write.csv(df3, "P13_Station21_31102023.csv", row.names = FALSE)
+        ```
-  *
+* Rune the code.
+* The last line of code does a simple print out of the last days minimum battery voltage, check this value to make sure it is not too low, if so you may need to take a closer look at the battery health.